 Six of Melbourne's Best Bike Parks and Trails for Kids

 For a wide, flat, short circuit with two playgrounds to hit up after your little one has cycled enough, you can’t go past the track through Royal Park.
-It is around a lake though, so bear that in mind, but excellent for those days when your little ones just want to have a scoot or bike around somewhere small.
+It is around a lake though, so bear water safety in mind!
+However, it is excellent for those days when your little ones just want to have a scoot or bike around somewhere small.

 Between 3 and 4 kilometres around native bushland, Jells Park is popular with biking families.
 The trees turn a hundred gorgeous shades of orange in autumn, and is super-shady and pretty in summer.
 One of the bike tracks circles the man-made lake in the centre of the park, which is an awesome spot to lay out a picnic blanket and rustle up some grub before heading down yet another stunning trail.

 Pop your two wheels onto the 2.1km Ruffey Creek Trail, exploring both the Ruffey Lake Park and the Ruffey Creek Linear Park.
 The ride is doable for even the youngest members to keep up with the pack, so is a good choice for families.
 Start at one of the three playgrounds (two large, one a bit smaller) and bike to the next before heading home to do it all again another day.

 Maribyrnong River Trail

 If you can drag the kids away from the epic Polly Woodside sailing ship, you can jump on the Maribyrong River Trail through Docklands and up to Footscray Road.
 For incredible views though, you want the part of the trail that the Lily St lookout is on, however it’s the reward for quite a steep climb, so that might be better for older, more experienced riders.